thebenos/benos/README.md

 ```

 ## How to contribute?
-If you want to contribute to the project, please read (the contribution guide)[CONTRIBUTING.md] first.
+If you want to contribute to the project, please read CONTRIBUTING.md first!